Nusa Islands Guide – Best Things To Do on The Bali Nusa Islands

 - Best Things to do in Nusa Penida

 The ocean in Bali can be pretty rough, especially during a full moon.
 Make sure to bring seasickness remedies if you need them.
-I got incredibly sick; so the second I got back home, I invested in Sea-Band that has worked like a charm on other boat trips.
-Once we arrive, you can either take a taxi or rent a scooter to your accommodation.
+I got incredibly sick; so the second I got back home, I invested in Sea-Band which has worked like a charm on other boat trips.

 Getting Around the Nusa Islands

 The only way to get around the 3 Nusa Islands is by scooter or taxi.
 Since these islands are less developed, you will find it’s much harder to find taxis, and when I say taxi picture a pickup truck with seating in the bed of the truck.
 We found they are also more expensive than the mainland in Bali since they are aware there you have few options.

 If you feel comfortable driving a scooter on the left side of rocky unpaved roads, then go for it.
 Renting a Scooter is the cheapest and best way to get around the Nusa Islands.
 You can get a scooter for about $4-10 USD a day depending on your negotiating skills.
 Generally, you can get scooter rentals where the boats dock and by areas that have a higher density of accommodations.

 We found a lot of rentals by Mushroom Beach, which is where we stayed.
 Another way you can try to get around is by bicycle.
 We learned about this at the end of our trip and we couldn’t find any rentals, but they are around.